pidgy/GamingController/readme.md

 ﻿# GamingController

-GamingController presents the IGamingController interface and multiple classes for Xbox, Playstation, and Generic controller devices.
+GamingController presents the IGamingController interface to the .NET framework for Xbox, Playstation, and Generic Controller device support.

 ## Playstation Controller
 ```C#